Skip to content

 Buffalo Gnat, Black Fly, Bull Gnat Bites

 Black flies, of the family Simuliidae, are known by many names.
 As the name black fly suggests, they are black in color.
 Many people call refer to these biting gnats as a buffalo gnat because the hump on its back resembles the hump on the back of a bison.
-Other common names for this biting gnat is the bull gnat and the turkey gnat.
+Other common names for this biting gnat are the bull gnat and the turkey gnat.
 Regardless of the name you give this biting gnat, worldwide, they cause much devastation as they are the vectors for the parasite that causes River Blindness.

 Buffalo gnats prefer to breed near fast moving rivers and streams.
 In the United States, outdoor enthusiasts are those most at risk of encountering the bite of black flies.
 Black flies live almost exclusively in or near the water from which they hatched.
 After a female buffalo gnat has secured a blood meal, she lays eggs in or near a flowing water source.
 One female buffalo gnat will lay between 150-500 eggs in her lifetime.
 Most buffalo gnats overwinter at the egg stage.
 When they hatch, the larvae attach themselves to underwater rocks with silk.
-The black fly larvae have a fan like structure on their head with which they capture their meals such as algae, bacteria, pollen, and other organic matter.
+The black fly larvae have a fan-like structure on their head with which they capture their meals such as algae, bacteria, pollen, and other organic matter.
 After a time, these larvae enter an underwater pupa or cocoon and emerge as adults in a bubble of air.
-Adult buffalo gnats usually stay close to the waterway from which they emerged and are therefore ready to bite when people or animals come near the river bank.
-Buffalo flies are more temperature dependent than the no-see-ums often encountered in Florida.
+Adult buffalo gnats usually stay close to the waterway from which they emerged and are, therefore, ready to bite when people or animals come near the river bank.
+Buffalo flies are more temperature-dependent than the no-see-ums often encountered in Florida.
 Once the water temperature reaches about 70℉, the eggs stop hatching and adult populations naturally decline.

 Like mosquitos and other biting gnats, it is only the female buffalo gnat that bites.
 She requires blood from another animal to lay viable eggs.
-While the bite of a black fly or a bull gnat, is painful and annoying to humans, it is not deadly to us here in the United States.
-However, these biting gnats can accumulate in such large numbers that they have been known to get into the respiratory tracts of domesticated chickens causing them to suffocate.
-They are so bothersome to livestock that occasionally these buffalo gnats incite a stampede causing smaller animals to be trampled.
+While the bite of a black fly or a bull gnat is painful and annoying to humans, it is not deadly to us here in the United States.
+However, these biting gnats can accumulate in such large numbers that they have been known to get into the respiratory tracts of domesticated chickens, causing them to suffocate.
+They are so bothersome to livestock that occasionally, these buffalo gnats incite a stampede, causing smaller animals to be trampled.

 As concerted efforts to clean up our waterways have been successful, black fly populations have increased.
 Cleaner bodies of water have allowed the black fly population to flourish in recent years.